Elon Musk says he will ban iPhones

 It will also be available within a new Apple system called “Writing Tools”.
 That allows users to generate content for their writing, or have their documents re-written in fewer words or in different styles.

-And Apple will also integrate OpenAI’s image generation technologies so that they can create illustrations to sit alongside their documents.
+Apple will also integrate OpenAI’s image generation technology so that they can create illustrations to sit alongside their documents.

+All of the features are part of a suite of features called “Apple Intelligence”.
+While this feature mostly relies on Apple’s own technologies, it also integrates those from OpenAI.

-OpenAI chief executive Sam Altman was present at Apple’s Worldwide Developer Conference, where the new features were released, through he did not appear during the presentation.
+OpenAI chief executive Sam Altman was present at Apple’s Worldwide Developer Conference, where the new features were released, though he did not appear during the presentation.

 Mr Musk and OpenAI have a long and complicated history.
 He was one of the founders of the company when it launched at the end of 2015 – but has become gradually more hostile towards it, criticising it for failing to live up to its founding principles.